Have a query about our services? Here are the questions that we get asked most often.

 Yorkshire MESMAC is a sexual health project, established in 1990.
 With offices in Bradford, Leeds, Wakefield, York, North Yorkshire, Rotherham and Hull, we are one of the biggest sexual health projects in Britain.
-We undertake HIV prevention and sexual health promotion work with men who have sex with men, BME communities, young LGB&T people, women who are dating after divorce or separation and other community groups.
+We undertake HIV prevention and sexual health promotion work with men who have sex with men, people of colour and other marginalised races, young LGB&T people, women who are dating after divorce or separation and other community groups.
 We offer a range of services including:

 - One to one information and support – in person or by telephone or email – on issues such as HIV, sexual health, coming out and how to contact community groups.

 - Free access to a professional Counselling Service.